JohnyForElectric/ID.4/GTX Style Diamond Pattern Daylight Running Lights.md

 </div>

 ## Situation
 The GTX version of ID.4 and ID.5 has two diamond-style accent lights in the front bumper.
-Let's get two misconceptions out of the way - (a) the accent light is not configured from the factory as a Day Time running light /DLR/ (even despite it's called DLR in the official wiring diagram) and (2) it's not a front fog light.
+Let's get two misconceptions out of the way - (a) the accent lights are not configured from the factory as a Day Time running light /DLR/ (even despite it's called DLR in the official wiring diagram) and (2) it's not a front fog light.
 It's an accent light that turns on with the front headlights.

 ### More details
-The non-GTX versions have a same shape opening in the bumber thgat is used to (1) intake air for optimizing aerodynamics, (2) has one of the front parking sensors.
+The non-GTX versions have a same shape opening in the bumber thaht is used to (1) intake air for optimizing aerodynamics, (2) has one of the front parking sensors.
 The GTX version adds a third function - adds accent lights.
 So it's (1) air intake, (2) place for parking sensor and (3) accent light.

 ## Retrofits and mods
 There are two usual steps to retrofits and mods (1) physicl parts and (2) coding.
-Let's get to each one-by-one
+Let's get to each one-by-one.

 ### Parts for retrofit